 Step #2(B) Other Research Tips for Finding Products on Amazon

-Always make use of your unique knowledge or experience when researching products.
+Always make use of your unique knowledge or experience when researching products, especially if you have a niche site.

 For example, Sean, as a golfer, might be able to come up with quite a few interesting golf-related products to test out.
 Or he might be able to come up with a nice modification on an existing golf product and create a Breaking Eighty brand around it then leverage his FB audience as a launch list.